 If you’ve installed Catalina on VMware on Windows, or it’s under process, the mouse and keyboard might be likely stuck particularly when installing.
 This usually happens at the installation point or might also happen even after the installation.
-Or chances are there that you would like to connect a USB device which is not connecting or might pop up some error.
+Or chances are there that you would like to connect a USB device that is not connecting or might pop up some error.
 Even sometimes a USB is physically connected but it doesn’t work including USB Flash Drive or anything else.
-Even if the mouse lags, lacking or lagging, it’s entirely due to incorrect settings.
+How to Connect & Sync iPhone on macOS on VMware & VirtualBox Even if the mouse lags, lacking or lagging, it’s entirely due to incorrect settings.
 Whatever the problem, we’ll help out for fixing it.

 While the fix is pretty easy, but that’s not everyone knows about.
 Whether its occur when installing, or after that, we’ll bet trying it to solve.
 Similar to this, macOS Catalina installed on VirtualBox might have a similar problem to it.
 At which point, we’ve definitely fixed the problem with the instructions, here’s how to do it.

 Installing macOS Catalina requires a few prerequisites, so when you’ve done those all and ready to get started, you’d probably do the steps following by next of each other.
 So after setting up things, when it comes to installing macOS Catalina, start up the machine, and it boots up, that’s a great news.
 But unfortunately, connecting a USB device mightn’t work so Here’s how to do it.